outdoorsafetylab/mapclay/README.md

 **`object` contains entry for each option**

-For readability, Specify `aliases` with entries in key-value format for each option:
+To improve readability.
+For each option, specify `aliases` with entries in key-value format:

 ```yml
 # The following config file...